Kas Plateau Reserved Forest: Geography

-Biodiversity on Kaas plateau
+Biodiversity on Kas Plateau

-Kaas Plateau is rich in its Bio-diversity.
-Many species are observed on plateau which are new to the Botanical Science.
-Many of the endemic, endangered plants are found on Plateau.
+The Kas Plateau is rich in its Bio-diversity.
+Many species observed on the plateau are new to the Botanical Science.
+Many endemic, endangered plants are found on the plateau.
 More than 850 species of flowering plants are reported on the plateau.
 624 species have entered in the Red Data Book.
-Out of these 624 species, 39 are found only in Kaas Region.
+Out of these 624 species, 39 are found only in the Kas Region.

 The main plateau of Kas has been surveyed in detail by many researchers.
 The other three plateaus have not been surveyed.
-Earliest work on the plateau was by Chavan et al. (1973).
+The earliest work on the plateau was by Chavan et al. (1973).
 Dr. Bachulkar studied endemic flora of this area.
-Bhattarai et al. 2012 has identified 103 species of local concern on the Kas plateau and surrounding area.
+Bhattarai et al. 2012 has identified 103 species of local concern on the Kas Plateau and in the surrounding area.
 Lekhak and Yadav, 2012 have documented floristic wealth of the Kas plateau.

-The vegetation and biodiversity values of the Kas plateau as a representative site of the threatened rocky plateau habitat has been discussed by Porembski and Watve (2005) Watve (2007), 2010 One study has been published on the pollination mechanism (Hobbhahn et al., 2006 that includes field studies carried out on Kas.
+The vegetation and biodiversity values of the Kas Plateau as a representative site of the threatened rocky plateau habitat have been discussed by Porembski and Watve (2005) and Watve (2007), 2010) One study has been published on the pollination mechanism (Hobbhahn et al., 2006 that includes field studies carried out on Kas.

-A list of lichen species from Kas area has been compiled by Dr. Gayatri Chitale & Archana Dube during their doctoral studies from Maharashtra which includes 14 species of macro lichens and 6 species of micro lichens found on Kas plateau.
+A list of lichen species from the Kas area has been compiled by Dr. Gayatri Chitale and Archana Dube during their doctoral studies from Maharashtra, which includes 14 species of macro lichens and 6 species of micro lichens found on the Kas Plateau.